-- (a) The annual review is conducted by the department chair, in consultation with at least the tenured members in the department and, where appropriate, with any other faculty who are well acquainted with the probationary member's work. - (b) In preparation for the annual review, the faculty member shall assemble a file including: - 1. curriculum vitae - 2. classroom materials, teaching evaluations, and other materials reflecting on teaching performance - 3. copies of scholarly works completed or submitted during the previous year and other materials reflecting on scholarly work - 4. statement of self evaluation based upon goals set for the previous year - 5. statement setting goals for the coming year - (c) As part of the review, the chair shall review the faculty member's assembled file and obtain written evaluations of the member's performance from at least those tenured members of the department who are best acquainted with the probationary faculty member's work.
+(a) The annual review is conducted by the department chair, in consultation with at least the tenured members in the department and, where appropriate, with any other faculty who are well acquainted with the probationary member's work.

+(b) In preparation for the annual review, the faculty member shall assemble a file including:

+- 1. curriculum vitae - 2. classroom materials, teaching evaluations, and other materials reflecting on teaching performance - 3. copies of scholarly works completed or submitted during the previous year and other materials reflecting on scholarly work - 4. statement of self evaluation based upon goals set for the previous year - 5. statement setting goals for the coming year faculty member's work.
 Whether all tenured members of the department will be required to participate in the annual reviews and whether peer evaluations of teaching are to be included in the review shall be matters of consistent departmental policy and not decided on a case-by-case basis (see Sec.
 4.4.8).
 If peer evaluations of teaching are to be included, the chair shall arrange for the faculty member's teaching to be observed.
 The evaluation of all components (teaching, scholarly work, service, and personal characteristics) shall be summarized by the chair in the written annual review provided to the probationary faculty member.
 If earlier reviews have identified specific deficiencies, special attention should be paid to the progress made toward remedying them.
 The chair shall discuss each annual review report with the probationary member before the end of the Spring semester.
 The probationary member shall acknowledge receipt of the report and may provide a written response.
 This report and any response shall be filed with the department and college/school.